 Jo Devin, Co - Founder

-At Positive Living Skills, we believe that every child has the capacity to reach his or her unique potential and that every child in today’s world needs to learn proactive and practical ways to look after their own mental wellbeing, starting in Early Childhood, so that when they are ready to transition into High School they have developed some procedural memory for how to calm themselves when feeling stressed, and they have tools to apply to help them to self-direct their thoughts, feelings and behaviours toward a positive life experience.
+At Positive Living Skills, we believe that every child has the capacity to reach his or her unique potential and that every child in today’s world needs to learn proactive and practical ways to look after their own mental wellbeing, starting in Early Childhood, so that when they are ready to transition into High School they have are staring to develop long term habits for how to calm themselves when feeling stressed, and they have tools to apply to help them to self-direct their thoughts, feelings and behaviours toward a positive life experience.

-We also see this as a 'whole of community' challenge, so educators and families also need to learn these skills.
+We also see Educators and families stressed and challenged so we see this as a 'whole of community' challenge, and positive solution.

 Our vision is to significantly and positively impact the alarming statistics of anxiety, depression and suicide we are seeing in our communities today, within one generation.